shiweitan0/Python/Waze/README.md

   </table>
 </div>

-> **Note:** The story, all names, characters, and incidents portrayed in this project are fictitious.
+> **Note:** All names, characters, and events in this project are fictional.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 The data shared in this project has been altered for pedagogical purposes.

 By analyzing user behavior data and building a predictive model, this project aims to: